Hello Forex Traders,

 1) Both techniques must not be used simultaneously!
 A Forex trader could scale in BUT use the same profit taking level.
 A Forex trader could also enter the trade at the same price level BUT use a scaling out technique to exit the trade.

 2) The techniques could vary during the trading plan.
-A planned breakout scale-in could be cancelled (when stated in trading plan under which conditions).
-A planned trade exit could be changed at a certain spot (when for instance mentioned in trading plan that trail stop will be used above 50 pips profit, etc).
+A planned breakout scale-in could be canceled (when stated in a trading plan under which conditions).
+A planned trade exit could be changed at a certain spot (when for instance mentioned in the trading plan that trail stop will be used above 50 pips profit, etc).

 Some of the advantages of scaling in and out are the following: